tonywu6/humboldtforum-augmented/README.md

-### IMNY-9001 Augmenting the Gallery, NYU Berlin, 2019
+### IMNY-9001 Augmenting the Gallery, NYU Berlin, Spring 2019
 # Humboldt Forum Augmented

 An iOS AR app for indoor exploration in Humboldt Forum, a museum in Berlin, Germany.